‘One Piece’ 861 Manga: Luffy, Capone Deal With Commander Who Can Ruin Their Plot

 — Darkness6262 (@onepiece6262) March 29, 2017

-While these vulnerabilities depend on a lot of possibilities that might not turn out to be true, chapter 860 of One Piece manga introduced a nasty surprise that has the potential to ruin any plans cooked up by Yonko Big Mom’s enemies.
+While these vulnerabilities depend on a lot of possibilities that might not turn out to be true, Chapter 860 of One Piece manga introduced a nasty surprise that has the potential to ruin any plans cooked up by Yonko Big Mom’s enemies.
 Commander Katakuri or Dogtooth Charlotte with a 1 billion 57 million bounty, is a clear and present danger to Straw Hats pirates and Fire Tank pirates.
 The ace shooter has perfected the art of knowing the future by honing his “Observation Haki.”
 Although Dogtooth cannot see beyond a few moments, he can certainly see enough to either foil the plot or at least forewarn Big Mom’s ministers.

 Interestingly, chapter 861 of One Piece could indicate how Luffy and Capone manage to gain entry into the wedding venue, which was previewed in the previous chapter.
-The wedding venue is on the roof, and is currently crawling with a lot of VIPs.
+The wedding venue is on the roof and is currently crawling with a lot of VIPs.
 These crime bosses and underworld figures have arrived with their henchmen.
 However, as proven in the previous chapter, not everyone present at the venue, supports Big Mom.

 Who wanna see Sanji against Big Mom Commander Katakuri?
 I want! 😀 Spoiler Chapter 861 on Wednesday 🙂 #OnePiece #NV5 @DarkRTs1 @HyperRTs pic.twitter.com/QbXa4xD3cB